Frances Chiasson, Founder and Artistic Director

 Frances holds Bachelor of Music and Bachelor of Education degrees from the School of Music at the University of British Columbia (Vancouver, BC) where she studied piano with Dr. Terence Dawson and choral conducting with Prof. James Fankhauser.
 Frances has taught choral and instrumental music in primary and secondary schools and choral methods at the University of Calgary.
 She has conducted numerous choirs in school, community and church settings, including Lacuna Women’s Choir (UK), Amabile Girls’ Choir (UK), Donna Amabile Women’s Choir (UK), Queen Katherine School Chamber Choir (UK), Mount Royal Children’s Choir (Calgary), Scarboro United Church Children’s, Youth and Adult Choirs (Calgary), West Point Gray Academy Choirs (Vancouver), Forest Lawn School Choir (Calgary).
 She has worked as a choral clinician and adjudicator in local music festivals and as a piano accompanist for choirs, singers and instrumentalists.

 From 2006 until 2014, Frances and her family lived in the UK where she worked as a choral conductor, a private voice and piano teacher and was a frequent leader of singing workshops in Lancashire schools.
-In 2014 she relocated back to Canada, living and working as a choral conductor in Kelowna, B.C., including working with with the Okanagan Children’s Choir, Musaic Vocal Ensemble (Summerland), Glenmore Elementary School Choirs, and as Minister of Music at First United Church.
-Frances is a member of the BC Choral Federation, Choral Canada, and Chorus America and is a certified teacher in the province of British Columbia.
+In 2014 she relocated back to Canada, and now lives and works as a choral conductor in Kelowna, B.C., working with with the Okanagan Children’s Choir, Musaic Vocal Ensemble (Summerland), and as Minister of Music at First United Church.
+Frances is a member of the BC Choral Federation, Choral Canada, and Chorus America, and is a certified teacher in the province of British Columbia.
 And she is Mom to Sophia and Noah.

 Taylor Bone, Music Director of OCC Youth

-Taylor Bone received her Bachelor of Music degree and teaching certificate from UVic in 2006, and her Masters of Music in Choral Conducting with Graeme Langager at UBC in 2017.
-Taylor worked for the past decade as a full time high school choir director at Point Grey Secondary in Vancouver, where she directed ensembles from grade 8 to 12 including concert choirs, chamber choirs, musical theatre, vocal jazz ensembles, women’s and men’s choirs.
-Taylor has been hired as a clinician both locally and internationally, having spent some time in Namibia learning from and working with local high school choirs alongside Kokopelli’s Scott Leithead.
-Taylor moved to Lake Country last year and is currently on maternity leave from teaching, looking after her two sons.
-She looks forward to returning to teaching in the Fall of 2019, and is happy to be back working with OCC Youth on Thursday evenings as of January 2019.
+Taylor Bone received her Bachelor of Music degree and teaching certificate from UVic in 2006, and her Masters in Music in Choral Conducting with Graeme Langager at UBC in 2017.
+From 2009-2017, Taylor worked as a full time high school choir director at Point Grey Secondary in Vancouver, where she directed ensembles from grade 8 to 12 including concert choirs, chamber choirs, musical theatre, vocal jazz ensembles, women’s and men’s choirs.
+While at graduate school, Taylor directed the UBC Women’s Choir and co-directed the UBC Chamber Choir alongside fellow graduate students.

 Esther Goertz, Pianist